 This year, online writing support is provided via WCONLINE.
-Please view my.wilson.edu/academic-support to view complete OWL/WCONLINE instructions with screenshots.
+Please view www.wilson.edu/writing-lab to view complete OWL/WCONLINE instructions with screenshots.
 You may also go directly to Wilson.mywconline.com to schedule sessions.

 2. Do I need to be online when my paper is being reviewed?

 No. We provide what’s called asynchronous writing feedback, so you do not need to be online or logged into WCONLINE while a tutor is reviewing your draft.